• Skip to main content

 Don’t Think Your Child Is Constipated?
 Read This!

-I’m so pleased to have another guest post from Dr. Steve Hodges, a pediatric urologist and co-author of a book for parents called It’s No Accident and a new book for kids called Jane and the Giant Poop.
+This is a guest post from Dr. Steve Hodges, a pediatric urologist and co-author of a book for parents called It’s No Accident and a new book for kids called Jane and the Giant Poop.
 Dr. Hodges is passionate about helping kids who suffer with constipation, which is a hidden cause of bedwetting, daytime accidents, and urinary tract infections.
-In this post, he writes about how often constipation in kids goes undetected (and untreated)–even by doctors–plus the red flags of constipation that every parent should know.
-Some of them may surprise you!

 By Steve Hodges, M.D.